-Contextualization Without Compromise: the uknown God in Acts 17
+Contextualization Without Compromise: the unknown God in Acts 17

 Acts 17, where Paul faces the Areopagus, is one of the "go-to" passages for anyone discussing contextualization.
 Paul walks into Athens, looks around, studies the culture, and then speaks directly into it.
 He quotes Greek poets and uses their own language.
 He meets them where they are—which is why this text must be held front and center in any cross-cultural dialogue.